reclaimhosting/dooo-dashboard/README.md

     ```
     1 0 * * * /home/USERNAME/public_html/wp-content/plugins/dooo-dashboard/copy_reports.sh > /tmp/copy_reports.log
     ```

+4. Test your cron entry by copying the whole line, removing the leading timing info, and running the command:

+    ```
+    /home/USERNAME/public_html/wp-content/plugins/dooo-dashboard/copy_reports.sh > /tmp/copy_reports.log
+    ```

+    Then activate the plugin in WP and make sure things are working.

 ### If there are multiple WHM servers in their DoOO
 Call the script with the other server names as arguments.
 Keypairs will need to be set up for stuff to copy between servers properly.